 Lingyi (Lenny) Hu came to the United States in 1986 to pursue his graduate study in English literature.
-Later he went to Canada to study comparative literature and Chinese literature and culture, and earned his PhD from the Department of East Asian Studies of the University of Toronto.
+Later he went to Canada to study comparative literature and Chinese literature and culture, and earned his doctorate from the Department of East Asian Studies of the University of Toronto.

 His research interest is mainly in Ming literature, especially fiction and drama.
 He has written more than twenty articles on Jin Ping Mei (Plum in the Golden Vase) and on other novels and novellas.
 And, he has published three books in English; in 2004, In the Inner Quarters (co-written with R.W.L.
 Guisso) won the Independent Publisher Award for the category of erotic works in the USA.
 Before coming to the United States to study, he was a translator in China; one of his works is a translation of Philip Roth’s Goodbye, Columbus into Chinese.